Zatoid/Project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the configure_elkVM.yml file to the Jumpbox.
-- Update the Ansible hosts file to include a header defining a group of machines as "Elk" and beneath that inserting the IP addresses of the hosts
+- Update the Ansible hosts file to include a header defining a group of machines as "Elk" and beneath that inserting the IP addresses of the machines corresponding to the Elk host
 - Run the playbook, and navigate to Elk-VM to check that the installation worked as expected.
 - To double check that the elk server is up in running here is the URL: [http://20.121.24.117:5601/app/kibana](http://20.121.24.117:5601/app/kibana)

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ sudo ansible-playbook configure_elkVM.yml